la2050/archive/_projects/2016/big-citizen-hub-building-a-pipeline-of-social-change-makers-via-leadership-and-community-service.md

   - 'Community outreach '
   - Network/relationship support
   - School/recruitment and CBO partners
+project_description: >-
+  Big Citizen HUB will increase impact, adding 66 Big Citizens to our middle school, high school, and college-aged cohorts.
+In total 236 youth people will come together to learn about the diversity of each other, the city, and it’s issues.
+Through partnerships with over 50 local nonprofits, we’ll give Big Citizens the skills and place to develop and lead service projects, allowing them to see that they can have a positive impact on the community, setting the stage for future action.
 project_impact: >-
   ["Social & emotional support","Public transit riders","Rates of
   volunteerism","Residential segregation","Total number of local social media